Tomaeto/peanut-shell/README.md

 Run with `main.exe`

+# Test Run

-`test.cpp` included to test building and executing a program through Peanut with the following commands:
+Test compiling and running `test.cpp` with the following commands:

+`./main.exe`

-`g++ ./src/test.cpp -o text.exe`
+`g++ ./src/test.cpp -o test.exe`

 `./test.exe`

+This should print 'Hello!' to the terminal

 # To Build